 “This year, I’m going to let my opinions be known!
 I mean, more than usual.
 Let’s face it – we’d get a lot more done if people would just shut up and take my advice.”

 People who exhibit a lot of Q1 behavior love to hear themselves talk, and they’re fairly certain they have all the answers.
 While their first instinct may be to keep on doing what they’ve been doing, a better resolution would be to talk less and listen more.
 While Q1 may have lots of great ideas, a Q1 leader lacks regard for those around them.
-While teams can function without regard in the short term, the long term results include high turnover, low engagement, and high levels of fear.
+Although teams can function without regard in the short term, the long term results include high turnover, low engagement, and high levels of fear.

 Resolution for Q2: Avoid & Abdicate